OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 The vast majority of alignment and merge situations are simple, similar to the examples above.
 However, a few [KC: "a few" makes this sound like a small number.
 I suspect it is a small fraction but still a rather large number of special cases.
 In this discussion, we say there are 'thousands' of special cases.] cause serious problems.
 Ambiguities caused by synonyms and homonyms create most of the difficulties, with inconsistent or unclear higher taxon membership creating the rest.
+The development of the assembly process described here has been a driven by trial and error - finding cases that fail and then adding / modifying heuristics to address the underlying cause, or adding an ad hoc adjustment for cases that are rare or overly complex.

 The following sections describe the source taxonomies, and then detail the taxonomy combination method.